janaSunrise/janaSunrise/README.md

 innovative and amazing, along with learning and exploring things!
 Always trying to learn, build, grow, share something, and become better every day! 🤗

-Being passionate about this field, I am constantly learning new things and pushing myself to do something that is amazing, revolutionary and can solve problems for specific domains or a lot of people.
+Being passionate about this field, I'm constantly learning new things and pushing myself to do something that is amazing, revolutionary and can solve problems for specific domains or a lot of people.
 My projects are focused on being interesting and helpful, giving efficient solutions to problems, solving real-life issues, making programming more accessible or efficient, and others.
 I'm extremely passionate about coding and computer science, revolutionizing